a. Committee Certification on the Approved Page for Graduate

 - The page numbers should be right-justified and proceeded by a dot leader or equivalent spaces.

 - Table of Contents items are double-spaced.
-However, when chapter titles and subheadings are more than one line long, they should be indented at the second line and preferably single-spaced.
+However, when chapter titles and subheadings in the table of contents are more than one line long, they should be single-spaced and indented half an inch after the first line.

 d.
 Footnotes, Citations, References, and Bibliography